andrewmoeggy/novelrr/README.md

 # Novelrr
-Novelrr is a demonstration React App designed to simulate a simple ecommerce store which sells books.
+Novelrr is a demonstration React App designed to simulate a simple ecommerce store.
+Takes advantage of the context API and react-router.

 # Dependencies
 "react": "^16.11.0",